-A common dilemma which many bride & groom's face is just how do you choose a wedding photographer for your wedding?
+If you are thinking about questions to ask a wedding photographer, then this article is for you!
+A common dilemma which many bride & groom’s face is just how do you choose a Nottingham wedding photographer for your wedding?
 You have probably never have hired a photographer before.
 So how do you know if he/she is any good?
 Are you being offered a good deal?
 Your wedding photographs have to last a life time so you want them to bring you tears of joy, not the other kind!
-So if this is you and you're sat there thinking of questions to ask a wedding photographer then this article is for you.

 Things to understand